A locally preferred structure characterises all dynamical regimes of a supercooled liquid: Dynamical features of liquid : Break down of Stokes-Einstein and Decoupling of Diffusivities

-Before analyzing the structural evolution of $\mathrm{Cu_{64}Zr_{36}}$, a summary of the dynamical features that develop across a broad temperature range is presented.
-Viscosity data obtained using the Green-Kubo relationship for the stress tensor autocorrelation function \cite{SuppMat, Hansen2006} are shown in the main panel of Figure~\ref{fig:viscosity}.
-A change from an Arrhenius temperature dependence to a super-Arrhenius form occurs when the liquid is cooled below $1550 K$, which is, therefore, identified as $T_{A}$.
-As found in a recent experimental study \cite{Kelton2014}, this value is near $2 \times T_{g}$ ($T_{g} \approx 750 K$ \cite{Mendelev2009, SuppMat}). $T_{A}$ also marks the breakdown of the Stokes-Einstein equation for Zr atoms,
+Before analyzing the structural evolution of $\mathrm{Cu_{64}Zr_{36}}$, a summary of the dynamical features that develop in the liquid across a broad temperature range is presented.
+Viscosity ($\eta$) data obtained using the Green-Kubo relationship for the stress tensor autocorrelation function \cite{Hansen2006} are shown in the main panel of Figure~\ref{fig:viscosity}.
+A change from an Arrhenius temperature dependence to a super-Arrhenius form occurs when the liquid is cooled below $1550 K$, which is therefore identified as $T_{A}$.
+In accord with recent experimental study \cite{Kelton2014}, this value is near $2 \times T_{g}$ ($T_{g} \approx 750 K$ \cite{Mendelev2009}).